vbwagner/ctypescrypto/README.md

 CA certificates which can be used to high-level signature verifications (i.e. in PKCS7/CMS messages).

+There is no support for creating and signing certificates, i.e. to perform Certificate Authority functions.
+This library for now focuses on cryptography user functionality.

 Certificate has properties corresponding to its subject and issuer names, public key (of course it is PKey object described above) and serial number.
 Subject and issuer names can be indexed by OIDs or by position of field.
 Unicode in the names is supported.

-There is no support for certificate validity time yet.
+Support for visualising certificate extensions is missing for now.

-**StackOfX509** implements collection of certificates, neccessary for some operations with CMS and certificate verification.
+**StackOfX509** implements collection of certificates, necessary for some operations with CMS and certificate verification.

 CMS documents
 -------------

-There is basic constructor function **CMS()**, which parses PEM or der representation of cryptographic message and generates appropriate object.
-There are **SignedData**, **EnvelopedData** and **EncryptedData** clases.
+There is basic factory function **CMS()**, which parses PEM or der representation of cryptographic message and generates appropriate object.
+There are **SignedData**, **EnvelopedData** and **EncryptedData** classes.
 Each class has static method **create** allowing to create this subtype of message from raw data and appropriate keys and certificates.

 **SignedData** has **verify()** method. **EnvelopedData** and **EncryptedData** - **decrypt** method.

-Unfortunatly, **SignedAndEnvelopedData** seems to be unsupported in libcrypto as of version 1.0.1 of OpenSSL.
+Unfortunately, **SignedAndEnvelopedData** seems to be unsupported in libcrypto as of version 1.0.1 of OpenSSL.

 PBKDF2
 ------

-Provices interface to password based keyderivation function Interface slightly differs from the **hashlib.pbkdf2_hmac** function, which have appeared in Python 2.7.8 but functionality is just same, although OpenSSL implementation might be faster.
+Provides interface to password based key derivation function Interface slightly differs from the **hashlib.pbkdf2_hmac** function, which have appeared in Python 2.7.8 but functionality is just same, although OpenSSL implementation might be faster.

 OID database
 ------------

-OpenSSL conteins internal object identifiers (OID) database.
-Each OID have apart from dotted-decimal representation long name, short name and numeric identifer.
+OpenSSL contains internal object identifiers (OID) database.
+Each OID have apart from dotted-decimal representation long name, short name and numeric identifier.
 Module **ctypescrypto.oid** provides interface to the database. **Oid** objects store numeric identifier internally and can return both long and short name and dotted-decimal representation.